kognifai/Galore/SDK-documentation/Installation.md

 ### Additional Installation Steps

 There is a dependency on **docker-for-windows** package.
-If in case, this is not previously installed, chocolatey will install it and during the installation a system reboot is required.
-At this point of time, you see the following message in the console window:
+If this is not previously installed, chocolatey will install it and during the installation a system reboot is required.
+At this point of time, the following message is displayed in the console window:

  ![](.%20Images/MicrosoftTeams-image.png)